-A waxy cuticle and stomata, or openings in the underside of a leaf, allow a carbon dioxide and oxygen exchange and help reduce water loss or transpiration from the plant leaves.
+A waxy cuticle and stomata, or openings in the underside of a leaf, which allow carbon dioxide and oxygen exchange, help reduce water loss or transpiration from the plant leaves.
 Highly specialized cells called guard cells surround the stomata and regulate the movement of water vapor and carbon dioxide into and out of leaf tissues.

 The structures within roots, stems, and leaves are made up of three tissue systems: dermal, vascular, and ground tissue.
 The dermal tissue system is the “skin” or an outer protective covering.
 The outer layer, called the epidermis, is covered with a cuticle that prevents water loss.
 The vascular tissue system is the “bloodstream” that provides support and transport.
 It supports the body and transports water and nutrients throughout a plant.
 The xylem and phloem cells are essential to this process.
 The ground tissue system consists of everything else, including photosynthesis and storage.
 The edible parts of plants, like asparagus, are ground tissue.